 FLAG 103 as a whole.
 Elsie is depressed because she couldn't capture a runaway spirit, and Keima wants to cheer her up, even going to Chihiro and Ayumi for help.
 The two set Elsie and Keima up for a date, but it doesn't go as expected...So Keima does the sure-to-work thing: Taking Elsie to the Fire Station, the equivalent of an Amusement Park for her.
 Then in the end, Mari thanks Elsie for how much she helped change his life and asks her to continue to watch over Keima.

 Ayumi's answer to Chihiroin FLAG 157 is one to anyone who remembers the reason she had a weiss inside.

 Tenri using her magic tricks to cheer up Keima while he's depressed over breaking Chihiro's heart in FLAG 168 and saying she loves him just the way he is.

 When Haqua escapes from Hell and meets up with Keima for the first time in a week, there is something distinctly heartwarming about how she just smiles and goes along with his zany plan instead of complaining like usual.

 Haqua: Heh.
 You haven't changed at all.

 Elsie, a demon, gets fully accepted into Keima's home as his sister.
-His mother even gets a divorce because she believes Elsie is her husband's daughter with another mistress, but she still welcomes Elsie into her home, and treats her like her daughter who's been living there for her whole life.
+His mother even threatens a divorce because she believes Elsie is her husband's daughter from an affair, but she still welcomes Elsie into her home, and treats her like her daughter who's been living there for her whole life.

 Flag 250: Dokuro stays behind to deceive Vintage for the next 10 years, and she and Keima agree that even if they should meet again, they must pretend not to know each other.
 However, she promises she will always be there to watch over him.
 Then she puts on a certain black collar...